Go-on: History and uses

 Shibatani has noted that go-on readings make up the first of three waves of Chinese loans to the Japanese language, the others being kan-on and tou-sou-on (meaning Tang Song sound), with go-on being mainly associated with Buddhism.

 Go-on readings are particularly common for Buddhist and legal terminology, especially those of the Nara and Heian periods.
 These readings were also used for the Chinese characters of the ancient Japanese syllabary used in the Kojiki.

 When kan-on readings were introduced to Japan, their go-on equivalents did not disappear entirely.
 Even today, go-on and kan-on readings still both exist.
-Many characters have both pronunciations.
+Many characters have both readings.
 For instance, the name Shōtoku (which is go-on) is pronounced as such in some derived placenames, but as Seitoku (which is kan-on) in others.

 However, some go-on sounds are now lost.
 Even though monolingual Japanese dictionaries list a complete inventory of go-on for all characters, some were actually reconstructed using the fanqie method or were inferred to be the same as their modern homophones.